qdqmedia/django-actions/README.md

     actions = [update_services_action]

-Now, we need to create a **actions.py** file in our application with the following code:
+Now, we need to create an **actions.py** file in our application with the following code:

     def update_services_action(model, request, qset, **kwargs):